by Rajan P. Parrikar

 (P)n–>P

 The word “Kanada” is an apabransha (corrupt form) of “karnat.”
-For a historical account and occurrence of Kanada in the literature the reader is referred to Pandit Vishnu Narayan Bhatkhande‘s epochal work Hindustani Sangeet Paddhati.
-Our focus here will be on raga structure and its praxis at the current time.
+For a historical account and its presence in the literature, readers may consult Pandit Vishnu Narayan Bhatkhande‘s seminal work Hindustani Sangeet Paddhati.
+Here, we focus on the structure and contemporary praxis of Kanada ragas.

 Ramashreya Jha “Ramrang”